 Hi!
 My name is Kimberly DiMattia – Kira, when I'm teaching Russian.
 I have a Ph.D. in Russian and Second Language Acquisition and I specialize in pronunciation.
 I am also a second language learner like many of you!
 Can a second language learner teach pronunciation?
 This review provides some perspective.

 "I want to learn Russian pronunciation – where do I start?"

 You could subscribe to my video series and podcast called Russian Word of the Day with Kira.
 Definitely check out my Russian Sounds Video Library and sign up for my Patreon Podcast – you can access a library of videos and podcast episodes and you can receive texts or emails with audio exercises and pronunciation tips delivered directly to you multiple times a month.
-And if you're ready to go all-in, check out my Master Class on Zoom, my Video Course & Workbook for self-study.
+And if you're ready to go all-in, check out my Master Class on Zoom and my Video Course & Workbook for self-study.
 And if you would like individualized feedback from me on your Russian pronunciation, you can request an Individual Evaluation.
 Hope to see you soon!